-10.1.19 Effects of a Child's Asthma Flare-up on the Parents (PARENT_QOL)
+10.1.19 Effects of a Child's Asthma Flare-up on the Parents (PARENT\QOL)

-Purpose: To measure the effects on the parent's quality of life when a child suffers an asthma flare-up.

-Who: A child's parent or legal guardian completes the form.
+- Purpose: To measure the effects on the parent's quality of life when a child suffers an asthma flare-up. - Who: A child's parent or legal guardian completes the form. - When: Refer to Visit Procedure Checklists.